yannis-gerontopoulos99/Sentiment_Market_Forecasting/README.md

 Sentiment Market Forecasting is a Python-based project that aims to predict market trends using sentiment analysis and deep learning.
 The project scrapes news titles from the GuruFocus website, analyzes their sentiment using a Hugging Face transformer model, and trains LSTM models to forecast market movements based on sentiment scores and closing prices.
-Both models have significant results.
+The models have significant results.

 ## Features ##